Sebecc/QA-Portfolio/POSTMAN/Simple Books API/PATCH_update_an_order/PATCH_update_an_order_TestCase.md

 ### Objective

-Verify that the API returns status 204 No Content for a valid order and changes details
+Verify that the API rejects an empty customerName

 ### Preconditions

 - API is available
 - Valid authorization token is available
 - Order exists
-- Existing details that can be changed

 ### Steps

 1. Copy one of "id" from Get all orders request
 2. Paste the "id" into PATCH /orders/{orderId}
-3. Send /orders/{orderId} request
+3. Send PATCH /orders/{orderId}

 ### Expected result